cugur1978/ATLaS/paper.md

-title: 'ATLaS: An assistant software for researchers to use in calculations for the preparation of solutions'
+# 'ATLaS: An assistant software for researchers to use in calculations for the preparation of solutions'
 tags:
   - ATLaS
   - Python